YousefAboAisha/Hackathon/README.md

 # Project description

-A website dedicated to reporting weather and problems resulting from rain that areas in Gaza suffer from.
+Website dedicated to reporting weather and problems resulting from rain that areas in Gaza suffer from.

-Using: HTML, CSS, JS, REACT JS, FIREBASE, EMAIL-JS, MUI.
+Using: HTML, CSS, JS, React JS, Firebase, Email-JS, MUI.

 # Getting Started with Create React App